dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 ![Static files list](static-files/_static/db2.png)

 <xref:Microsoft.AspNetCore.Builder.DefaultFilesExtensions.UseDefaultFiles*> and <xref:Microsoft.AspNetCore.Builder.DirectoryBrowserExtensions.UseDirectoryBrowser*> perform a client-side redirect from the target URI without a trailing `/`  to the target URI with a trailing `/`.
 For example, from `https://<hostname>/StaticFiles` to `https://<hostname>/StaticFiles/`.
-Relative URLs within the *StaticFiles* directory are invalid without a trailing slash (`/`).
+Relative URLs within the *StaticFiles* directory are invalid without a trailing slash (`/`) unless the <xref:Microsoft.AspNetCore.StaticFiles.Infrastructure.SharedOptions.RedirectToAppendTrailingSlash> option of <xref:Microsoft.AspNetCore.Builder.DefaultFilesOptions> is used.

 ## FileExtensionContentTypeProvider